Eshwarnath24/SchedAI/README.md

 ## Support

-For issues, questions, or suggestions, please open an issue on the GitHub repository or contact the development team.
+For issues, questions, or suggestions, please open an issue on the [GitHub repository](https://github.com/Eshwarnath24/SchedAI) or contact the development team.

 ---

-**Built with ❤️ for better scheduling**
+**Built with ❤️ for smarter academic scheduling at Amrita University**